CrazyTim/tap-and-draw/README.md

 - Designed to be used on a mobile phone, so it has a very simple interface.
 - Uses the browser history API for navigation; press the (android) back button to see previous words, or exit out of dialogues.
 - Words are stored in plain text files and fetched when the app loads.
 Any duplicate or blank words are removed.
-- Animations implemented in vanilla js (no jQuery).
+- Animations are implemented in vanilla js.